ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v21.md

 ## More flexible Bring Your Own License model for VMware Cloud Foundation and vCenter Server

 Previously, if you bring your own license (BYOL) to IBM for a specific VMware component, you could not purchase IBM-provided licensing for that same VMware component.
 If you BYOL for a specific VMware component in V2.1, you now have the option when creating a new cluster to leverage your existing key, or to rent the license from IBM.
-At this time, only VMware vSphere Enterprise and VMware vSAN are availible for licensing per cluster.
+At this time, only VMware vSphere Enterprise and VMware vSAN are available for licensing per cluster.

 Additionally, when adding nodes to a cluster that is licensed with your key, the console prompts you to provide a new license key if the number of nodes exceeds the key capacity.